Akash-Ahir/90DaysOfDevOps/2026/day-50/day-50-k8s-setup.md

 ## Task Overview

-basic architecture of Kubernetes, including Control Plane and Worker Node components, and understood how a Pod is scheduled and executed within a cluster.
+Started working with basic architecture of Kubernetes, including Control Plane and Worker Node components, and understood how a Pod is scheduled and executed within a cluster.
 I installed kubectl, created a local Kubernetes cluster using Kind, verified cluster resources, and inspected system Pods running in the kube-system namespace.
 I also practiced cluster lifecycle operations and reviewed the purpose of the kubeconfig file.

 ---